benoitkugler/go-weasyprint/README.md

 # go-weasyprint

-Golang port to [Weasyprint](https://github.com/Kozea/WeasyPrint) python Html to Pdf library.
+Golang port of [Weasyprint](https://github.com/Kozea/WeasyPrint) python Html to Pdf library.

+This is an **ongoing work**, far from being production ready.